ezoray/NGOtoGo/README.md

 [PassNetworkBehaviourReferenceByNetworkVariable](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Spawning/PassNetworkBehaviourReferenceByNetworkVariable) - Passes a spawned object's network behaviour reference to the client by way of an in-scene network object's network variable field.

 [SpawnObjectOnRequestAndPassNetworkObjectReferenceByRpc](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Spawning/SpawnObjectOnRequestAndPassNetworkObjectReferenceByRpc) - An RPC is used to spawn a network object on the host and its NetworkObjectReference is then RPC'ed to all connected to provide a reference to it.

+[ListenForObjectSpawnEvents](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Spawning/ListenForObjectSpawnEvents) - Uses an abstract class derived from NetworkBehaviour providing a static Action which is subscribed to by a listener in the scene, when a network object is spawned the Action is invoked.

 ###  Notes